fuhui14/SWEN90017-2024-TAP/docs/BUG Report.md

 **Final Notes**: Optimization of the speaker identifier is underway, and the team is actively seeking a specific solution to resolve the issue.

+## Bug ID: BUG-20250403-01

+**Description**: On the history records page, when a user enters their email, the backend encrypts it and sends an encrypted link to the user's email.
+However, upon clicking the link, an error is displayed.
+The issue arises because the backend was restarted during the process, resulting in a newly generated encryption key that differs from the one used to encrypt the email.
+Consequently, the decryption fails.
+The resolution involved switching to a fixed encryption key stored on the server to prevent decryption failures due to backend restarts.

+**Reproduction Steps**:
+1. Navigate to the history records page.
+2. Enter an email address.
+3. The backend encrypts the email and sends an encrypted link to the provided email address.
+4. Restart the backend before clicking the link (or observe that a restart occurred automatically).
+5. Click the encrypted link received in the email.
+6. The link fails to open correctly due to a decryption error caused by a mismatch in the encryption key.

+**Reporter**: @Jiangyu Chen

+**Assignee**: @Jiangyu Chen

+**Status**: Closed

+**Fix / PR Link**:

+**Final Notes**: The encryption key has been changed to a fixed value and stored on the server, ensuring that backend restarts do not affect the decryption process of the encrypted links.